TrigerSoft/jaque/README.md

 method<Customer>(obj -> obj.getName() == "John")
 ```

 in type-safe, refactoring friendly manner.
+And then the library developer will be able to parse the produced Lambda to the corresponding Expression Tree for analysis.

 The [jdk.internal.lambda.dumpProxyClasses](https://bugs.openjdk.java.net/browse/JDK-8023524) system property must be set and point to an existing writable directory to give the parser access to the lambda byte code.